Montreal halts road construction until everyone can enjoy it again - The Beaverton

 In order to ease civilians into a life without traffic, the government is offering a service where construction workers will come to your home, remodel your kitchen to look the same 7 times, and make it difficult to get around the house.

 “I can’t sleep without the sound of a jackhammer in the background,” said Mary Smith.
-“But thanks to Larry and the boys coming over every day at 11 pm to loud and scream obscenities at each other, now I sleep like a .”
+“But thanks to Larry and the boys coming over every day at 11 pm to work loud and scream obscenities at each other, now I sleep like a .”

 In related the lack of construction work has caused the mob to report a 200 million dollar loss for the first quarter.